lisongxu/CSCE156-Project-DB/README.md

 ### 2.3 Post Visibility

-A user can choose to which users the posts of the user are visible.
-Only these users can view the posts published by the user.
-Note that the posts of a user are always visible to themself.
+Users can control the visibility of thir posts.
+Posts are alwasy visible to the poster and can be made visible to selected users.
+Specifcially, each user maintains a visibility list and the posts of the users are visible to the users in the visibility list.

-Your MySQL init code should add the following information into the database before Jstgram starts.
+Your MySQL initialization script should add the following information to the database before Jstgram starts.
 * Alice's posts are visible to Bob and Crystal
 * Bob's posts are visible to Alice and Crystal
 * Crystal's posts are visible to Alice
-* David's posts are visible to no other users.
+* David's posts are not visible to other users.

 ## 3. Jstgram Windows

 ### 3.1 Main Window

-When Jstgram starts, it should first connect to the database server and get the current number of users in the database (i.e., the users already added by your MySQL init code).
-If successful, it displays that information in the *Main Window* as demonstrated below.
+When Jstgram starts, it should first connect to the database server and retrieve the current number of users in the database (as added by your MySQL initialization script).
+If successful, it displays that information in the *Main Window* as shown below.

 <p align="center">
 <img src="images/main_win.png" alt="Main Window" width="40%"/>
 </p>

-It then reads the username and password from the keyboard.
-If the username and password match with the information in the database, this user becomes the current user and Jstgram goes to the *Account Window*.
+It then prompts for the username and password.
+If these credentials match the information in the database, this user becomes the current user, and Jstgram proceeds to the *Account Window*.

 ### 3.2 Account Window

-The *Account Window* is demonstrated below for Alice.
+The *Account Window* for Alice is shown belown as an example.

 <p align="center">
 <img src="images/account_win.png" alt="Account Window" width="40%"/>
 </p>

-The current user can choose to view the posts, edit post visibility, or quit the application.
+The current user can choose to view posts, edit post visibility, or quit the application.

 ### 3.3 Post Window

-The *Post Window* lists all the posts by the current user and all the posts visible to the current user in the *ascending* order of the post times.
+The *Post Window* lists all posts by the current user and all posts visible to them, in the *ascending* order of post times.

-For the database initizlized using your MySQL init code, below are the *Post Window* for Alice, Bob, Crystal, and David, respectively.
-Note that the *Post Window* shows different lists of posts to these users.
+Below are examples of the *Post Window* for Alice, Bob, Crystal, and David, respectively, based on the database initialized with your MySQL script.
+Note that different users see different lists of posts.

 <p align="center">
 <img src="images/post_win_alice.png" alt="Post Window" width="30%"/>